VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

-Please download `vmutils-*` archive from [releases page](https://github.com/VictoriaMetrics/VictoriaMetrics/releases) ( `vmagent` is also available in [docker images](https://hub.docker.com/r/victoriametrics/vmagent/tags)), unpack it and pass the following flags to the `vmagent` binary in order to start scraping Prometheus-compatible targets:
+Please download `vmutils-*` archive from [releases page](https://github.com/VictoriaMetrics/VictoriaMetrics/releases) ( `vmagent` is also available in [docker images](https://hub.docker.com/r/victoriametrics/vmagent/tags)), unpack it and pass the following flags to the `vmagent` binary in order to start scraping Prometheus-compatible targets and sending the data to the Prometheus-compatible remote storage:

-* `-promscrape.config` with the path to Prometheus config file (usually located at `/etc/prometheus/prometheus.yml`).
+* `-promscrape.config` with the path to [Prometheus config file](https://docs.victoriametrics.com/sd_configs.html) (usually located at `/etc/prometheus/prometheus.yml`).
   The path can point either to local file or to http url. `vmagent` doesn't support some sections of Prometheus config file, so you may need either to delete these sections or to run `vmagent` with `-promscrape.config.strictParse=false` command-line flag.
   In this case `vmagent` ignores unsupported sections.
 See [the list of unsupported sections](#unsupported-prometheus-config-sections).
-* `-remoteWrite.url` with the remote storage endpoint such as VictoriaMetrics, the `-remoteWrite.url` argument can be specified multiple times to replicate data concurrently to an arbitrary number of remote storage systems.
+* `-remoteWrite.url` with Prometheus-compatible remote storage endpoint such as VictoriaMetrics, the `-remoteWrite.url` argument can be specified multiple times to replicate data concurrently to multiple remote storage systems.
 See [various use cases](#use-cases).

 Example command line:

 ```console
 /path/to/vmagent -promscrape.config=/path/to/prometheus.yml -remoteWrite.url=https://victoria-metrics-host:8428/api/v1/write
 ```

-Example of scrape configuration for `-promscrape.config` argument you can find [here](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/deployment/docker/prometheus.yml)

 See [how to scrape Prometheus-compatible targets](#how-to-collect-metrics-in-prometheus-format) for more details.